AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 * Navigate the catalog using the table of contents or the page grid view; page forward or backward by selecting the middle edge of a page.
 * Zoom in, zoom out, and pan to examine items on a page.
 * Move the pointer over a page region (called an Image Map) so you can see a pop-up window with information about an item.
-* Select a page region so it opens a new web page with more information about an item.
+* Select a page region so it opens a new Web page with more information about an item.
 * Write a sticky note and attach it to an eCatalog page.
-* Tap image map icons if you want to launch related web pages or in-context info panels.
+* Tap image map icons if you want to launch related Web pages or in-context info panels.
 * Use gesture interactions, including pinching to zoom and swiping to turn pages.
 * Search by keyword for items.